This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 To create a canvas at 300 DPI, click on the square icon with the little plus inside of it.

 From there, enter your desired dimensions and DPI.

-By establishing a larger canvas with a high DPI, you’ll protect yourself from quality loss as you resize your canvas.
+By establishing a larger canvas with a high DPI, you’ll be able to mitigate some of the quality loss that comes from resizing.
 Of course, pixelation or quality loss is still possible depending on the sizes you’re working with, but this will start you off on the best foot.